-Employee directors shall offer to resign from the Board upon their resignation, removal, or retirement as an employee of the Company.
+Employee directors shall tender a written offer of resignation to the Chair of the Board upon their resignation, removal, or retirement as an employee of the Company.
 The Nominating/Corporate Governance Committee will review the appropriateness of the director's continued service on the Board and recommend to the Board whether the director's continued service is in the best interest of the Company's stockholders.